mdinger/turpl/lifetimes.md

 one of its prefixes.**

 That's it.
 Super simple right?
-Except for the fact that it took us two pages to define all of the terms in that defintion.
+Except for the fact that it took us two pages to define all of the terms in that definition.
 You know: Super.
 Simple.

 Actually it's a bit more complicated than that.
 In addition to references, Rust has *raw pointers*: `*const T` and `*mut T`.
 Raw pointers have no inherent